riteshapatel/HotelTransylvania/README.md

 **State Management**

 Ah!
 With your eyes closed you said `Redux`, right?
-Well sorry to disappoint you `young padawan`...I am using `Apollo Client's local statemanagement instead`.
+Well sorry to disappoint you `young padawan`...I am using `Apollo client's local state management instead`.
 Cool stuff!
 Redux is great as well.
 And so is Vuex!
 Are `Redux and Vuex` twins?
 May be...

 **Unit Testing**